 Security Assertion Markup Language

-A service account is a dedicated user account that is created to manage a system's login access to a database or system.
+A Service Account is a dedicated user account that is created to manage a system's login access to a database or system.
 In Procore, one example of a tool that requires a dedicated service account is the hh2 synchronization client.

-Short Interval Schedule
+Short Interval Program

 Sliding Scale Retention